zhyan0603/GPUMDkit/Scripts/calculator/README.md

 This command will read the `dump.xyz` file and calculate the RDF by using the `ovito` package and output the `rdf.txt` file.

+---

+Thank you for using `GPUMDkit`!
+If you have any questions or need further assistance, feel free to open an issue on our GitHub repository or contact Zihan YAN (yanzihan@westlake.edu.cn).